Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md

 ServiceBusProcessor processor = client.CreateSessionProcessor(queueName);
 ```

-The below code snippet shows you the session variation of the "receiver".
+The below code snippet shows you the session variation of the receiver.
 Please note that creating a session receiver is an async operation because the library will need to get a lock on the session by connecting to the service first.

 ```cs
 // create a receiver to receive events from the next available session